snix47/Plasma/Chevrolet Generator Bracket/README.md

 Here are the files needed, bracket + "ears" to weld on.

-Cad files to feed into SheetCam or likewise so that it can be cut by Plasma.
+Cad files to feed into SheetCam or likewise so that it can be cut by plasma.

 New and improved
 ![Plasma](alternator_mount.jpg)